 Located in the Northeast section of Alabama, the De Soto Resort State Park offers numerous outdoor recreation opportunities.
-Hiking, biking, swimming, fishing and more await you on your RV camping trip.
+Hiking, biking, swimming, fishing, and more await you on your RV camping trip.

 The USDA Bankhead National Forest offers dispersed RV camping (boondocking) as well as developed campgrounds.
 The Brushy Lake Campground is a good example of forest service campgrounds.
-With water and RV dump station, this is a good RV camping location.
+With a water and RV dump station, this is a good RV camping location.

 Just 2 miles north of Grove Oak is the Buck’s Pocket State Park.
 The park’s picnic area has a wonderful canyon rim vista into the pocket.
-The pocket is on an upstream tributary of Lake Guntersville and offers campground with tables, grills, shelters, laundry, comfort station, playground and hiking trails.
+The pocket is on an upstream tributary of Lake Guntersville and offers a campground with tables, grills, shelters, laundry, comfort station, playground, and hiking trails.

 RV camping is permitted at the USDA William B. Bankhead National Forest Clear Creek Campground.
 Outdoor activities include a playground, beach, bicycle path, boat launch, and hiking trails.
 From US 78 in Jasper, take Highway 195 north 5 miles to County Road 27.
 Take County Road 27 northeast for 8 miles to the campground.